Zero cycles, Mennicke symbols and $\mathrm{K}_1$-stability of certain real affine algebras: Preliminaries

-The purpose of this section is to collect various results from the literature which will be required to prove Theorem \ref{P}.
-We believe Theorem \ref{P} is very well known due to A. A. Suslin \cite{AAS} and others (see \cite{PO}), but we could not find a complete prove.
-Quite often we would tailor or improve, a well know fact, a little bit to suit our requirements in the subsequent sections.
-We begin with the Swan's version of Bertini's theorem (\cite{SBE}, Theorem 1.3), which will be used frequently throughout the paper. \\
+The purpose of this subsection is to give the proof of Theorem \ref{P}.
+We believe Theorem \ref{P} must be well known due to A. A. Suslin \cite{AAS} and others (see \cite{PO}).
+However, we could not find an exact reference.
+We begin with the following definition.